webcomponents/custom-elements-manifest/README.md

 It is fully based on [Version 1.1](./version-history.md#version-1.1).
 It adds all mentioned key API surfaces for web components.

-Following is an example which shows most common capabilities.
+Following is an example which shows the most common capabilities.

 ```json
 {